edlinguerra/SSP/README.md

 Simoes and Maite Mascaro

-**SSP** is an R package design to estimate sampling effort in studies of ecological communities based on the definition of pseudo multivariate standard error (*MultSE*) (Anderson & Santana-Garcon 2015), simulation of data and resampling.
+**SSP** is an R package design to estimate sampling effort in studies of ecological communities based on the definition of *pseudo*-multivariate standard error (*MultSE*) (Anderson & Santana-Garcon 2015), simulation of data and resampling (Guerra-Castro et al., 2020).

-**SSP** include seven functions: `assempar` for extrapolation of assemblage parameters using pilot data; `simdata` for simulation of several data sets based on extrapolated parameters; `datquality` for evaluation of plausibility of simulated data; `sampsd` for repeated
+**SSP** includes seven functions: `assempar` for extrapolation of assemblage parameters using pilot data; `simdata` for simulation of several data sets based on extrapolated parameters; `datquality` for evaluation of plausibility of simulated data; `sampsd` for repeated